Based on Data Balancing and Model Improvement for Multi-Label Sentiment Classification Performance Enhancement: Methodology

 \subsection{Implementation}

-The implementation used TensorFlow 2.x with Keras as the primary framework, supported by NumPy for numerical computation, Pandas for data manipulation, scikit-learn for dataset splitting and evaluation, Gensim for pre-trained FastText embeddings, and NLTK for text preprocessing.
-Experiments were conducted on an NVIDIA Tesla V100 GPU (16 GB) with an Intel Xeon CPU and 64 GB RAM, ensuring adequate resources for training large-scale models.
-To enhance reproducibility, random seeds were fixed for weight initialization, dataset splitting, and shuffling, while software and hardware configurations were carefully documented to ensure the reproducibility.
+We implemented all experiments in TensorFlow 2.x (Keras), using NumPy and Pandas for data handling, scikit-learn for evaluation utilities (e.g., MultiLabelBinarizer and metric computation), Gensim to load pre-trained FastText embeddings, and NLTK for text preprocessing.
+Experiments were run on an NVIDIA Tesla V100 GPU (16\,GB) with an Intel Xeon CPU and 64\,GB RAM.
+For reproducibility, we fix the stratified split with \texttt{random\_state=42}; other stochastic components follow framework defaults.